Tel Lachish is associated with the Biblical city of Lachish. And in the Kingdom of Judah, Lachish was second in importance only to Jerusalem.

-Rebuilt as a fortress-city of the Kingdom of Judah, Lachish gained in importance after the split of the kingdom into Judah and Israel.
+Rebuilt as a fortress-city of the Kingdom of Judah, Lachish gained importance after the split of the kingdom into Judah and Israel.
 As the largest city on the western border of the Kingdom of Judah facing the Philistines of the Coastal Plain, Lachish was fortified with a double line of massive mud-brick walls on stone foundations.
 The main city wall on top of the mound was 6 m. wide, with a sloping glacis supported by a revetment wall along the middle of the slope.
-The city gate, in the southwestern wall, is one of the largest and most strongly fortified gates known of this period.
-It consists of an outer gate in a huge tower built of large stones which protrudes from the line of defenses.
-The gatehouse, on top of the mound, consists of three pairs of chambers with wooden doors on hinges.
+In the southwestern wall, the city gate is one of the largest and most strongly fortified gates known of this period.
+It consists of an outer gate in a huge tower built of large stones which protrude from the line of defenses.
+On top of the mound, the gatehouse consists of three pairs of chambers with wooden doors on hinges.

 The ramp was covered with plaster to allow the Assyrian battering ram to be moved up to the city wall and breach it.
-The city’s defenders constructed a counter-ramp inside the city, thus raising the city wall, which forced the Assyrians to raise the height of their ramp in order to overcome the city’s new defenses.
-The fierceness of the battle is attested to by the remains of weapons, scales of armor, hundreds of slingstones and arrowheads.
+The city’s defenders constructed a counter-ramp inside the city, thus raising the city wall, forcing the Assyrians to raise the height of their ramp to overcome the city’s new defenses.
+The fierceness of the battle is attested to by the remains of weapons, scales of armor, hundreds of sling stones and arrowheads.

 Source of all history quotes: Israel Ministry of Foreign Affairs

 As you approach the Tel, you will see the road toward the city gate (point of interest #2 on the map above).

 Before starting the ascent to the right, you will see a statue showing where Sennacherib’s Army built the siege ramp.
 And on top of the Tel, you will see the figure of the defenders.